msens/simple-ansible-setup/README.md

 ```

 # urls
-Access nginx when installed on vm1: http://10.100.199.201:80/
+- Access nginx when installed on vm1: http://10.100.199.201:80/
-Access tomcat when installed on vm2: http://10.100.199.202:8080/
+- Access tomcat when installed on vm2: http://10.100.199.202:8080/

 # Ansible structure
-From root:
+From ansible-root:
-- ./xxx.yml is the playbook.
-It describes what roles should be applied to what hosts.
+- ./xxx.yml is the playbook per host.
+For each host, this describes what roles should be applied and how it should be done (sudo or not and with what user).
 - ./group_vars/all.
 Contains variable that are valid throughout all Ansible modules
 - ./host_vars/<ip>.
 Contains variable specifi to a host with specific IP.
 - ./hosts/local is the inventory file and describes which host has which ip adresses.
 It describes the target landscape.